codeigniter4/CodeIgniter4/user_guide_src/source/testing/feature.rst

 You can set the format of your request's body using the ``withBodyFormat()`` method.
 Currently this supports either `json` or `xml`.
 This will take the parameters passed into ``call(), post(), get()...`` and assign them to the body of the request in the given format.
+This will also set the `Content-Type` header for your request accordingly.
 This is useful when testing JSON or XML API's so that you can set the request in the form that the controller will expect.
 ::

     //If your feature test contains this: